zlzr200599/hellojd/README.md

 ## init the dataset

-first go into the preutils dir run:
+first go into the preUtils dir run:

 $bash preprocess.sh